gatortim50/Angular-Fruit-Company/README.md

 AngularJS App that demonstrates the points in my teaching videos:

 ```
-1. The app is scaffolded using yeoman usinging bower and grunt
+1. The app is scaffolded using yeoman with bower and grunt
 2. Load data via $http service - local json files
 3. LocalStorageService to store session data - persist search results between pages
 4. Create a details page